MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/redeploy-on-prem.md

 | The group managed service account (gMSA) to run the MR click-once service, such as yourdomain\Svc-FRCO$.                                       | components.(FinancialReporting).parameters.ClickOnceServicePrincipalUser.accountName.value *   |

 > [!NOTE]
-> Remove the extra backslash from the Principal username cofiguration value in the .json file before entering in the LCS UI.
+> Remove the extra backslash from the Principal username configuration value in the .json file before entering in the LCS UI.
 For example, contoso\\\\AXServiceUser should be entered as contoso\AXServiceUser in LCS.

 **Application certificate settings**